Sousastep/SousaFX-docs/docs/content/mixbus.rst

 The Mix Bus contains two separate compressors for the :ref:`High's <Crossover>` Attack and Sustain signal paths, which are post-:ref:`crossfade <Envelope Crossfade>`.

-The compressors for the Octaver and the :ref:`Lows` are separate from the Mix Bus and can be opened by clicking the orange circles on the bottom left.
+The compressors for the Octaver and the :ref:`Lows <Crossover>` are separate from the Mix Bus and can be opened by clicking the orange circles on the bottom left.

 The toggle in the bottom-middle allows the Octaver to automatically be muted while the :ref:`looper <Loopers>`'s looping / fading.